 Knowing what to expect will help you deal with the challenges you may face in early sobriety.
 Regardless of the severity of your addiction, below are some common feelings recovering addicts experience:

-- Heightened emotions: Now that you’re sober and in recovery you are going to feel things again, like the emotions mentioned above.
+Now that you’re sober and in recovery, you are going to feel things again, like the emotions mentioned above.
 If you completed inpatient treatment, you can continue to use the tools you learned there in early recovery.
 If you haven’t completed an addiction treatment program, individual and group therapy are utilized to help addicts manage their emotions during life in recovery.
 Finding a local therapist or attending 12-step meetings are two great ways to help combat negative emotions.

 How to Overcome These Challenges

 There are a few things you can do to overcome the challenges of life in sobriety.
 One suggestion we have is finding support in others.
 Attending a 12-step group or having a sober friend you can call at any time who understands what you’re going through will help immensely with all of the uncomfortable feelings and emotions.
 Setting goals and developing healthy coping skills are also important.
 When you actively try to achieve a goal, you have something to look forward to.
 It will also give you a sense of purpose.
-Feelings of loneliness and crankiness will diminish when you have self worth and feel like you matter.
-Some healthy coping skills you can utilize are meditation, yoga, talk therapy, and exercise.
+Feelings of loneliness and crankiness will diminish when you have self-worth and feel like you matter.
+Some healthy coping skills you can utilize are meditation, yoga, talk therapy, and exercise which will help you in How to Deal With the Emotions of Early Sobriety.

 Get Help At All American Detox

-At All American Detox, we offer an addiction treatment program in Woodland Hills, CA. Our services include a variety of addiction treatment, including detox, inpatient programs, outpatient programs, and aftercare rehab services.
+At All American Detox, we offer residential inpatient treatment in Woodland Hills, CA. Our services include a variety of addiction treatments, including detox, inpatient programs, outpatient programs, and aftercare rehab services.
 We work hard to help you get sober and maintain sobriety.
 One way we do this is by emphasizing the challenges you may face in early sobriety.
-Connect with us to learn more about how you can get sober with our help at All American Detox.
+Call now: (877) 741-9098 learn more about how you can get sober with our help at All American Detox.